The following article is an excerpt from "A Book of Bible Study"

 There are conditional promises in the word of God.
 These conditional promises require acts of obedience on our part as God’s people in order for us to receive the blessings promised.
 In Psalm 41 and Isaiah 58, we see God promising His blessings and mercies for our lives, and He gives us these promises on the condition that we show mercy to others.

 Notice in Isaiah 58 that God calls upon us, to the extent that it is in our power to do so, to “let the oppressed go free” and to “break every yoke”, as we read in verse 6.
 In verse 7, He calls upon us to give of our own material resources in order to provide necessities to those who are in need.
 With this kind of fasting, we deny ourselves what we could have kept for our own benefit in order to show mercy to others.
-This is true fasting that pleases God, fasting that does not merely deny ourselves food for a time.
+This is true fasting that pleases God, fasting that does not merely abstain from food for a time.

 Continuing in verse 10, the Lord gave the conditional promise to His people, that if we extend our souls to the hungry, and if we “satisfy the desire of the afflicted”, then in return our “light will rise” in the midst of our own darkness.
 He promised that He will guide us always, and He will satisfy our needs, even if we should find ourselves in a scorched and barren place in our own lives.
 He also promised that He will strengthen us.
-All of these promises of the Lord’s help and sustenance are given to us in return for the mercies that we have shown to others.
+All these promises of the Lord’s help and sustenance are given to us in return for the mercies that we have shown to others.

 James wrote to believers saying: “Pure and undefiled religion in the sight of our God and Father is this: to visit orphans and widows in their distress, and to keep oneself unstained by the world.”
 (James 1:27).
 To look after widows and orphans in their distress is to be merciful to those who are in a position of weakness, need, and vulnerability, doing what we can to meet their need, and thereby showing mercy to them by spending ourselves and our resources for their benefit.
 At the same time, we are to walk in obedience to all of God’s word, keeping ourselves from being polluted by the world.

 James also exhorted us: “So speak and so act as those who are to be judged by the law of liberty.
 For judgment will be merciless to one who has shown no mercy; mercy triumphs over judgment.”
 (James 2:12-13).
-As believers the love and the life of Christ will be manifested in our lives lived here on earth (2 Corinthians 4:10-11), and one of the ways in which Christ’s life will be manifested through our lives is through the sacrifice that we make when we show mercy to others.
+As believers, the love and the life of Christ will be manifested in our lives lived here on earth (2 Corinthians 4:10-11), and one of the ways in which Christ’s life will be manifested through our lives is through the sacrifice that we make when we show mercy to others.
+Let all of us who are recipients of God’s grace strive to show mercy to others whenever we can, so that we will receive eternal reward in Heaven, as well as God’s conditional promises of His mercies for our own lives here on earth.

 God’s Blessings Promised to the Generous